Saad Al-Shehri

-Saad Ali Al-Shehri (سَعْد عَلِيّ الشَّهْرِيّ; born 9 January 1980) is a Saudi Arabian professional football manager and former player, he is currently the manager of Saudi Pro League club Al-Ettifaq.
+Saad Ali Al-Shehri (سَعْد عَلِيّ الشَّهْرِيّ; born 9 January 1980) is a Saudi Arabian professional football manager and former player.

 Professional career

 He formerly played for Al-Ettifaq, Al-Nassr, Al-Qadsiah, Al-Jubail, and Al-Thoqbah.
 He was a member of the Saudi Arabia U20 national team in the 1999 FIFA World Youth Championship in Nigeria.

 Managerial career

 Saad Al-Shehri began his managerial career with the Eastern Region Education Team in 2008.
 The team consisted of many players who would go on and become Saudi internationals including Yasser Al-Shahrani, Abdullah Al-Hafith, Ibrahim Al-Ibrahim, Ali Al-Zubaidi and Mohammed Al-Fatil.
 Al-Shehri won Schools Football League with Eastern Region Education Team, and he received praise from former Saudi national team manager Khalil Al-Zayani.
 In 2010, Al-Shehri signed a contract to manage Al-Qadsiah's U17 team.
 With Al-Qadsiah, Al-Shehri achieved promotion from the Regional League to the U17 Premier League.
 The following season under Al-Shehri's supervision, Al-Qadsiah managed to avoid relegation and remain in the U17 Premier League.
 In the 2011–12 season, Al-Qadsiah won the U19 Premier League with Al-Shehri as manager.
 Al-Shehri then moved on to work as an assistant manager for Saudi Arabia U20 and won the U17 GCC Championship.

 On May 28, 2013, Al-Shehri was appointed as the manager of Al-Nassr's U19 team.
 He led Al-Nassr to the U19 Premier League championship in the 2014–2015 season.
 Following the expiry of his contract with the U20 national team, Al-Shehri signed with Al-Nahda on June 16, 2017.
 However, the contract was canceled for administrative reasons on July 13, 2017.
 On July 15, 2017, Al-Shehri signed a contract to manage Al-Ettifaq's U23 team.